 In the world of trail runners, this one is a little heavier than average.
 It weighs about 10.4 oz for a size nine where most trail runners fall into the range of about 9 oz.

 This fits right smack in the middle of the price for most trail running shoes.
-This ultra-classic has proven itself time and time again, making $130 (retail) a fair price for its performance.
-After 60 miles of running, we've noticed the lugs wearing down quite a bit, but have spotted no issues with the upper.
+This ultra-classic has proven itself time and time again, it a fair price for its performance.
+After 100 miles of running, we've noticed the lugs wearing down quite a bit, but have spotted no issues with the upper.
 While it's not the most durable shoe, it should last you a few hundreds of miles before its time to buy a new pair.
+It's a perfect option for those seeking a stable, sensitive ride.

 The La Sportiva Bushido II received a new update this year that makes it a more responsive but more narrow trail running shoe.
 It still has the same construction that optimizes a fine balance between protection and sensitivity.
 It's not a great shoe for those who need ample cushioning, but best for those who appreciate an intimate and stable experience on the trail.
 Take it to the tops of mountains, on zoomy track, and everywhere in between.